 The origins of the concept musical can be traced back to ambitious predecessors who pushed the boundaries of narrative and form in theater.

-Notable early examples like “Love Life” by Kurt Weill and Alan Jay Lerner began to explore the potential of musicals to delve into thematic complexity rather than straightforward plots.
+Notable early examples like “Love Life” by Kurt Weill and Alan Jay Lerner started to test how musicals could dig into rich themes instead of sticking to straightforward plots.

 The 1966 production of “Cabaret,” with its stark commentaries encased in a club setting, showcased yet another layer of how a concept musical could both encapsulate and comment on social issues, reflecting the innovative directions that this genre was taking.